livanshu/Data_Science_Portfolio/Projects/AML_TigerGraph_GSQL/Datasets/ReadMe.md

 This dataset is an example dataset generated from IBM AMLSim.

-Datasets:
+## Datasets:

 There are 3 datasets mentioned here: alerts, transactions and accounts.

+#### Accounts:
-Accounts dataset: Contains the information about all the bank accounts whose transactions are monitored.
+Contains the information about all the bank accounts whose transactions are monitored.

+#### Alerts:
-Alerts dataset: Contains the transactions which triggered an alert according to AML guidelines.
+Contains the transactions which triggered an alert according to AML guidelines.

+#### Transactions:
-Transactions dataset: Contains the list of all the transactions with information about sender and receiver accounts.
+Contains the list of all the transactions with information about sender and receiver accounts.

-Acknowledgements:
+## Acknowledgements:

 Do check out the AML Sim project and generate your own datasets for AML purposes.
 Link: https://github.com/IBM/AMLSim